 In the OSD menu, use pitch up/down to move the cursor between menu items.
 When a menu option has a > symbol to the right of it, this indicates that it contains a sub-menu.
 Roll-right will enter the sub-menu.
 For example, in the screen to the right, moving the cursor to "Features" and then moving the roll stick to the right will enter the "Features" sub-menu.

-If you are using a video transmitter that supports remote configuration, enter the "Features" menu to configure the vTX.
-From there, enter either "VTX SA" if you are using SmartAudio (TBS Unify) or "VTX TR" if you are using IRC Tramp Telemetry.
+To manage the vTX, enter the "Features" menu.
+From there, enter "VTX SA" if you are using a SmartAudio device, or "VTX TR" if you are using an ImmersionRC Telemetry device.